bloominstituteoftechnology/Sprint-Challenge--C-Web-Server/README.md

 17

 ```
-2. Your client can successfully execute `./client www.google.com:80/` (don't forget the trailing backslash) and print out the contents of Google's homepage to `stdout`.
-If successful, you'll get back a whole mess of gobbledegook in the body of the response, with a header that will look something like this:
+2. Your client can successfully make a request to a non-local host, such as Google, Facebook, Reddit, etc. It doesn't necessarily need to successfully get back the HTML contents of the page, but your client should receive back a header response with some sort of HTTP status code and other metadata.
+For example, executing `./client www.google.com:80/` should return back a 200 status code with all the HTML that makes up Google's homepage and print it all to `stdout`.
+The response header will look something like this:
 ```
 HTTP/1.1 200 OK
 Date: Tue, 02 Oct 2018 18:44:13 GMT